HarrisonWismer/RadialProfile/README.md

 Radial Profiling of User-Defined ROIs Using Napari

+## Dependencies:
+The following packages must be installed to use the script:
+- apari
+- numpy
+- aicsimageio
+- matplotlib
+- pathlib
+- tifffile
+- os
+- argparse

 ## Usage:

 Currently this script is run through the command line and must have several arguments provided to it.
 The script was designed around reading in a .LIF file containing 1